instructure/canvas-lms/doc/api/sis_csv.md

 <td>✓&#42;</td>
 <td></td>
 <td>AccountAdmin, or a custom role defined by the account.
- When using a custom role, the name is case sensitive.</td>
+ When using a custom role, the name is case-sensitive.</td>
 </tr>
 <tr>
 <td>status</td>